Certified Medical Assistant Study Guide

 Accurate and efficient record-keeping is essential in healthcare:

-• Electronic Health Records (EHRs): Understand how to navigate and utilize EHR systems, including data entry, retrieval, and modification of patient information.
+• Electronic Health Records (EHRs): Understand how to figure out and make use of EHR systems, including data entry, retrieval, and modification of patient information.

 • Medical coding and billing: Learn basic medical coding systems (e.g., ICD-10, CPT) and their application in insurance billing.
 Understanding insurance procedures and claim submissions is crucial.